-One aggregate six month entitlement of leave without pay with benefits will be provided for family care leave without pay used under this Section, sick leave without pay used under Article 17, Section 6a, and parental leave without pay used under Article 18, Section 1.a.
-Leave used under these Articles will be deducted from the six month entitlement and run concurrently.
+One aggregate six month entitlement of leave without pay with benefits will be provided for family care leave without pay used under this Section, sick leave without pay used under Article 17, Section 6.a., and parental leave without pay used under Article 18, Section 1.a.
+Leave used under these Articles, as well as military exigency leave used under Article 17, Section 12, will be deducted from the six month entitlement and run concurrently.

-After the employee has used an aggregate of six months of leave without pay with benefits under this Section, Article 17, Section 6a, and/or Article 18, Section 1a, the Employer is not required to grant subsequent leave without pay with benefits until such time that the employee again becomes eligible for some portion of the six month entitlement under the rolling twelve month period, provided that the employee has at least 1250 hours of actual work time within the twelve month period preceding commencement of the leave.
+After the employee has used an aggregate of six months of leave without pay with benefits under this Section, Article 17, Section 6.a., Article 18, Section 1.a., and/or military exigency leave under Article 17, Section 12, the Employer is not required to grant subsequent leave without pay with benefits until such time that the employee again becomes eligible for some portion of the six month entitlement under the rolling twelve month year, provided that the employee has at least 1250 hours of actual work time within the twelve month period preceding commencement of the leave (900 hours for permanent part-time employees).